Under the Influence (Chris Brown song)

-"Under the Influence" is a song by American singer Chris Brown.
+"Under the Influence" is a song by American singer-songwriter Chris Brown.
 It is the third track on the extended edition of his ninth studio album Indigo, which was released on October 4, 2019, by RCA Records.
-The song was written by Brown along with Nigerian singer Davido, producer Kiddominant and Tiffany Mckie.
-Commercially, "Under the Influence" became a sleeper hit, officially becoming a viral hit in 2022, via TikTok.
+The song was composed by Brown along with Nigerian singer Davido, producer Kiddominant and Tiffany Mckie.
+"Under the Influence" became a sleeper hit in 2022, becoming viral on the TikTok platform.
+Afterwards, it was officially released as a single, roughly three years following its original release.